dearfrankg/prco-check-status/readme.md

 # @cogent-labs/prco-check-status

-A utility written for PRCO that will check the status for an inspection request, report the results and download related pdf reports.
+A command line utility written for PRCO that will check the status for an inspection request from either WIS or OneGuard servers, then report the results and download related pdf reports.

 ## Installation